hjozwiak/tintin-kallisti-pack/README.md

 ## Usage

 To enable sound, while in the game, you will need to type toggle sound.
 You only need to do this once and the setting will be applied to your whole account.
+You can raise or lower the volume of sound with the keybindings listed below.

+- alt+shift+>: Volume down
+- shift+alt+?: Volume up

 ## Getting the Most out of the Pack